valueflows/valueflows/README.md

 ![resource agent action message](https://static.dinosaur.is/raam.png)

+TODO re-do above diagram with "signal" instead of "message".

 We want to help anyone building software for networked socio-economic systems.

 If you would like to be part of this conversation, please [raise an issue here](https://github.com/valueflows/valueflows/issues), or fork this or any of the related repositories and issue pull requests.
 You can also pop into our [welcome gitter chat](https://gitter.im/valueflows/welcome) to make comments, ask questions, or introduce yourself!